rmcanany/SolidEdgeHousekeeper/README.md

 Dim Faces = SEDoc.Models.Item(1).Body.Faces(FaceType:=igQueryPlane)
 ```

-Another annoyance is with troubleshooting.
+Another annoyance is troubleshooting.
 The Console Window from `Run External Program` disappears too fast to see syntax errors.

-To get around that, I let Housekeeper create the PowerShell program.
-I then run that separately in a PowerShell terminal. where the error messages are persistent.
+To get around that, I `Run External Program` once to create the PowerShell program.
+I then run that code separately in a PowerShell terminal, where the error messages are persistent.
+Once it's working, I copy the relevant part back into the `*.snp` file.
 There may be a way to capture the output with `stderr` or something.
 I haven't gotten that far.

 </details>